telerik/xaml-docs/controls/radchartview/axes/axis.md

 	End Class
 {{endregion}}

-#### __Figure 1: Result from Examples 1 and 2__
 ![RadChartView Horizontal Axis with LabelTemplateSelector](images/radchartview-chart_axes_axisconfig.png)

-The linear axis is a plain numerical axis, that is, the LinearAxis class inherits from __NumericalAxis__ and NumericalAxis itself inherits from Axis.
-NumericalAxis defines only a few features on top of the abstract Axis class.

 ## Getting the Axis Actual Range

-The range of the chart's continuous axes (LinearAxis, LogarithmicAxis and DateTimeContinuousAxis) can be adjusted manually by the Minimum and Maximum properties.
+The range of the chart's continuous axes (LinearAxis, LogarithmicAxis and DateTimeContinuousAxis) can be [adjusted manually]({%slug radchartview-axis-range%}#actual-range) by the `Minimum` and `Maximum` properties.
 If they are not set the axis range is calculated manually.
 In this case its range can be get from several properties and events exposed by the axis.

-* __ActualRange__: The property returns an object of type ValueRange<T> that contains the actual visible range of the axis.
+* `ActualRange`&mdash;The property returns an object of type `ValueRange<T>` that contains the actual visible range of the axis.
 This is the range visible in the plot area of the control.
-The ActualVisibleRange will be different than the ActualRange when you zoom-in the chart.
-See also the __ActualRangeChanged__ event in the [Common Events](#common-events) section of this article.
+The `ActualVisibleRange` will be different than the `ActualRange` when you zoom-in the chart.
+See also the `ActualRangeChanged` event in the [Common Events](#common-events) section of this article.

-* __ActualVisibleRange__: The property returns an object of type ValueRange<T> that contains the the actual range of the axis - minimum and maximum.
-See also the __ActualVisibleRangeChanged__ event in the [Common Events](#common-events) section of this article.
+* `ActualVisibleRange`&mdash;The property returns an object of type `ValueRange<T>` that contains the the actual range of the axis - minimum and maximum.
+See also the `ActualVisibleRangeChanged` event in the [Common Events](#common-events) section of this article.

-* __ActualMajorStep__: The property returns a numeric value that determines the actual major step of the axis.
-Available only for __LinearAxis__.
-See also the __ActualMajorStepChanged__ event in the [Common Events](#common-events) section of this article.
+* `ActualMajorStep`&mdash;The property returns a numeric value that determines the actual major step of the axis.
+Available only for `LinearAxis`.
+See also the `ActualMajorStepChanged` event in the [Common Events](#common-events) section of this article.

 ## Common Events

 There are several common events exposed by the different type of axes.

-* __ActualRangeChanged__: Occurs when the actual range changes.
-The event arguments are of type __Telerik.Charting.NumericalRangeChangedEventArgs__ and expose the following properties:
+* `ActualRangeChanged`&mdash;Occurs when the actual range changes.
+The event arguments are of type `NumericalRangeChangedEventArgs` and expose the following properties:
-	* __NewRange__: A property of type __Telerik.Charting.ValueRange&lt;double&gt;__ that gets the new range of the axis.
+	* `NewRange`&mdash;A property of type `ValueRange<double>` that gets the new range of the axis.
-	* __PreviousRange__: A property of type __Telerik.Charting.ValueRange&lt;double&gt;__ that gets the previous range of the axis.
+	* `PreviousRange`&mdash;A property of type `ValueRange<double>` that gets the previous range of the axis.

-* __ActualVisibleRangeChanged__: Occurs when the actual visible range changes.
-The event arguments are of type __Telerik.Charting.NumericalRangeChangedEventArgs__ and expose the following properties:
+* `ActualVisibleRangeChanged`&mdash;Occurs when the actual visible range changes.
+The event arguments are of type `NumericalRangeChangedEventArgs` and expose the following properties:
-	* __NewRange__: A property of type __Telerik.Charting.ValueRange&lt;double&gt;__ that gets the new visible range of the axis.
+	* `NewRange`&mdash;A property of type `ValueRange<double>` that gets the new visible range of the axis.
-	* __PreviousRange__: A property of type __Telerik.Charting.ValueRange&lt;double&gt;__ that gets the visible previous range of the axis.
+	* `PreviousRange`&mdash;A property of type `ValueRange<double>` that gets the visible previous range of the axis.

-> The __ActualRangeChanged__ and __ActualVisibleRangeChanged__ events are exposed only by the chart's numeric axes: LinearAxis, LogarithmicAxis and DateTimeContinuousAxis.
+The `ActualRangeChanged` and `ActualVisibleRangeChanged` events are exposed only by the chart's numeric axes: `LinearAxis`, `LogarithmicAxis` and `DateTimeContinuousAxis`.

-* __ActualMajorStepChanged__: Occurs when the actual major step of the axis gets changed.
-The event arguments are of type __EventArgs__.

-	> This event is exposed only by the LinearAxis class.
+* `ActualMajorStepChanged`&mdash;Occurs when the actual major step of the axis gets changed.
+The event arguments are of type `EventArgs`.
+This event is __exposed only by the `LinearAxis` class__.

 ## See Also
 * [Getting Started]({%slug radchartview-introduction%})